Launch your own product data hub.

 In order for a retail organization to provide a seamless experience across stores and through online and mobile channels they must not only provide trusted, accurate and consistent product information but also essential is the right solution to aggregation & controlled syndication of this data.

 Whether product data is required by the consumer to make purchase decisions, by government regulators for consumer transparency, within the retail organization by departments or any other entity, the data is often unreliable because it is supplied by multiple sources, not standardized or in a digitally usable format, inconsistent, not in a digitally usable format, incomplete and fragmented.
-From a consumer’s point of view, what they read off a package is often different from what they read on social media, a review site, a mobile application or within the store.
+From a consumer's point of view, what they read off a package is often different from what they read on social media, a review site, a mobile application or within the store.
+Qliktag's platform enables retailers to launch their own product data hub or supplier portal to form the backbone of the information infrastructure.

 For a retail organization, centralized, consistent and trusted product content is a key pillar of 'Unified Commerce' for a retail organization and the Qliktag Platform is the lynchpin for this pillar.